China has launched new drills encircling Taiwan. Why now? - KESQ

 Naval Colonel Li Xi, spokesperson for the command, called the exercises “a strong punishment for the separatist acts of Taiwan independence forces and a serious warning against interference and provocation by external forces.”

+As part of the drills on Thursday, dozens of Chinese fighter jets carrying live ammunition conducted mock strikes against “high-value military targets” of the “enemy” alongside destroyers, frigates and missile speedboats, according to China’s state broadcaster CCTV.

+On Friday, the Eastern Theater Command said it was continuing the drills on both sides of the Taiwan island chain to “test the ability to jointly seize power, launch joint attacks and occupy key areas.”
+CCTV aired footage that shows PLA soldiers moving mobile artillery and missile systems into position, though it did not show any live fire.

 China’s military drills are often as much about playing to a domestic audience as signaling intentions internationally.
-Chinese state media heavily covered Thursday’s drills while the military also posted footage of one of its vessels on social media.
+Chinese state media heavily covered the drills while the military also posted footage on social media.
 The exercises subsequently went viral on China’s heavily regulated internet.

-Taiwan’s Defense Ministry said in a statement it had dispatched sea, air and ground forces to respond to China’s drills.
-It expressed regret to “such irrational provocations and actions that undermine regional peace and stability.”
+Taiwan’s Defense Ministry said it had dispatched sea, air and ground forces to respond to China’s drills.
+It expressed regret at “such irrational provocations and actions that undermine regional peace and stability.”

+Taiwan has also been closely monitoring China’s warplanes and naval ships that came close to the island.
+Between 6 a.m.
+Thursday and 6 a.m.
+Friday, the ministry detected 49 Chinese aircraft, 19 warships and seven coast guard vessels.

 The island’s presidential office said in a statement that it was “confident and capable of defending national security,” accusing China of “using unilateral military provocation to threaten Taiwan’s democracy and freedom.”